terascope/teraslice-state-storage/README.md

   string, default: 'key'

 * __save_disposed__ - If set to `true`, records disposed from the cache will saved for later access using the `disposed` property.
+You **MUST** access `disposed` to periodically clear the disposed list, otherwise it will grow unbounded.

 * __source_fields__ - fields to retreive from elasticsearch
   array of fields, defaults to all fields